ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 # Criteria

-The following paths to qualification replace the first two paragraphs of
+The following text replaces the first two paragraphs of
-{{Section 4.14 of RFC8713}}.
+{{Section 4.14 of RFC8713}}:

+Members of the IETF community must satisfy the conditions in one of three paths in order to volunteer.
 Any one of the paths is sufficient, unless the person is otherwise disqualified under {{Section 4.15 of RFC8713}}.

 Path 1:
 The person has registered for and attended three out of the last five IETF